 Savory Stuffing made in your crockpot to save space in the oven!
-Make-ahead this moist on the inside Apple Cranberry Stuffing with hints a sweet cranberry and tart apples with crunchy edges on the outside!
+Make-ahead this moist on the inside Apple Cranberry Stuffing with hints of sweet cranberries and tart apples with crunchy edges on the outside!

+Apple Cranberry stuffing is a delicious Midwest Stuffing for Thanksgiving.
 We have both dressing and stuffing at the holidays and there are several questions that come up when I make it.
-Today Im going to share a time-saving method for making dressing and answer some of the most common questions when you make stuffing.
+Today I’m going to share a time-saving method for making dressing and answer some of the most common questions when you make stuffing.

 - What is the difference between dressing and stuffing?

 - What is the best bread to use for stuffing?

 - How do I make a Thanksgiving side dish without using the oven?